Curtiss Model 53 Condor: Operational history

 The first civil Condor, converted from a military Model 52, flew for the first time on 21 July 1929.
 Including the prototype, six were built.
 Of these, the first three were converted from bomber model 52s.
 They operated with TAT and Eastern Air Line, though only for about a year.
 The Conqueror's development was never quite completed and in 1932 the US Army, after spending large sums on it, withdrew support and turned to air-cooled engines.

+In 1935, following their service with the airlines, Clarence Chamberlain bought four Condors for use as barnstormers, flying from airport to airport, giving many passengers their first airplane flights.
+Two of the Condors crashed, one in October 1935 and one in August 1936, and he retired the remaining two in 1939.